guptashreyas/Attendance-System-using-Face-Detection/README.md

 ->The Haar cascade classifier for face detection is sourced from OpenCV.
 ->Training data for face recognition is provided by the users during registration.

+Contribution
+"Attendance System Using Face Detection - Minor Project by @harshitajain212 and Shreyas Gupta"